normalsql/normalsql/README.md

    AND odometer < ?;
 ```

-NormalSQL found the predicates `style = 'coupe'` and `odometer < 100000` and
-replaced their literal values with parameter `?`.
+The literals `'coupe'` and `100000` were automatically replaced with a parameter `?`.

-Note how NormalSQL preserves the formatting and comments of your
-original SQL source code.

-[SelectForSale.java](doc/example/SelectForSale.java) is the generated prepared
-statement wrapper:
+The prepared statement is then wrapped in generated class [SelectForSale.java](doc/example/SelectForSale.java):

 ```java
 // pseudo-code